kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 1. Working papers:

-    * Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework".
-Invited contribution for a Special Issue of the *Cambridge Journal of Regions, Economy and Society* on "Left Behind Places and What Can Be Done About Them" (under review).
+    * Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework" (under review)

     * Kira Gartzou-Katsouyanni, "Beyond mere rent payments?
 The Common Agricultural Policy as a facilitator of local cooperation" (under preparation)